JacobASeverson/etag-lastmod-example/README.md

-This project accompanies a post on the OPI Blog: TODO link
+This project accompanies a post on the OPI Blog: https://goo.gl/KwuETc